TURKEY FIRST · MEDITERRANEAN NEXT · WORLD LATER

 Göbekli Tepe Şanlıurfa • Neolithic

-Göbekli Tepe pushes the story of monument, ritual and community far before the first cities.
-Its T-shaped pillars do not simply belong to archaeology; they make the visitor feel the first serious human attempt to carve mystery into stone.
+Göbekli Tepe pushes monument, ritual and community far before the first cities, with T-shaped pillars that make prehistory feel carved into stone.

 5